-As they are dwarf in size, thus suitable for any aquarium sizes and comfortable to maintain.
+As they are dwarf in size, thus suitable for any aquarium size and comfortable to maintain.

-The manufacturer ensures that Greenpro Dwarf Hairgrass will not bring any algae, disease, pest, and snail in your aquarium.
+The manufacturer ensures that Greenpro Dwarf Hairgrass will not bring any algae, disease, pest, and snail into your aquarium.

 These are tissue culture plants and grown in the sterile process.
 Tissue Culture plants can quickly adapt to a new environment and develop healthily.

-You can plant them in any type of substrates, driftwood, or rocks.
+You can plant them in any substrates, driftwood, or rocks.
 These dwarf Hairgrass usually do better in high light aquariums.

 ‘Echinodorus bleheri’ are South American plants and can be 8 inches to 20 inches tall.